 Installed at Western Nevada College, Carson City in spring 2009, the original exhibition generated an overwhelming response.
 One guest book comment read, "A national treasure."
 By word-of-mouth, the story of Always Lost began to spread, and inquiries came from across the country.
 The Nevada Arts Council, a division of the Department of Cultural Affairs and the National Endowment for the Arts, awarded WNC a grant to support the project and reformat it as a traveling exhibition.
 Always Lost made its national debut at the University of Wisconsin, Marinette in the fall of 2010 and continues to tour colleges, universities, and veterans organizations throughout the United States.

 Always Lost has evolved into a powerful meditation on the effect of war on each of us.
 It has become a sacred space in which to contemplate the personal costs and collective sacrifice of these particular conflicts, and consequently, of all wars.
 In the meantime, casualties continue to mount, and the Wall of the Dead continues to grow.

-Always Lost: A Meditation on War is funded and maintained entirely through grants and donations.
+Always Lost: A Meditation on War is funded and maintained in part by grants and donations.
 To make a financial contribution, contact the Western Nevada College Foundation at 775.445.3240 or www.wnc.edu/foundation.